gumpu/CleanDataProject/CodeBook.md

 The following steps were performed to derive this dataset:

-1. From both the training- and test set the features and labels were combined (variables from the X and y dataset).
+1. From both the training- and test set the features, labels and subject data were combined (variables from the X, y, and subject dataset).

 2. From both the training- and test set only those features were chosen that either had "mean" or "std" in their name (ignoring case).